 Firefighters are usually required to wear self-contained breathing apparatuses (SCBAs) to avoid inhaling smoke and toxic particles like asbestos.
 SCBAs provide firefighters with clean air to breathe on the job.

-For added precaution, firefighters can wear SCBA devices during the cooling-off period (when they are still at the site but the fire is out).
+For extra precaution, firefighters can wear SCBA devices during the cooling-off period (when they are still at the site but the fire is out).
 This can help them avoid inhaling unseen asbestos particles that might still be present in the air.

 Decontaminate